opendp/docs.smartnoise.org/source/smartnoise/overview.rst

 |smartnoise-repositories|

-1. `smartnoise-core`_ - The core Rust runtime and validator which include an `extensive set of components (Rust docs)`_
+1. `smartnoise-core`_ - The core Rust runtime and validator which include an `extensive set of components (Rust docs)`_.
 2. `smartnoise-core-python`_ - :doc:`Python bindings <api-reference/opendp.smartnoise.core.components>` which provide access to the Rust core components.
 3. `smartnoise-sdk`_ - The SDK includes tools built upon the Python bindings.

-In addition the `smartnoise-samples`_ repository includes a set of exemplar notebooks which range from demonstrating basic functionality and utility to showing how to create synthetic dataset with high utility for machine learning.
+In addition the `smartnoise-samples`_ repository includes a set of exemplar notebooks which range from demonstrating basic functionality and utility to showing how to create a synthetic dataset with high utility for machine learning.

 .. _smartnoise-core: https://github.com/opendp/smartnoise-core
 .. _extensive set of components (Rust docs): https://opendp.github.io/smartnoise-core/doc/smartnoise_validator/docs/components/index.html